dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 One of the notable benefits of using PEBS is lower sampling overhead compared to regular interrupt-based sampling.
 Recall that when the counter overflows, the CPU generates an interrupt to collect one sample.
 Frequently generating interrupts and having an analysis tool itself capture the program state inside the interrupt service routine is very costly since it involves OS interaction.

 On the other hand, PEBS keeps a buffer to temporarily store multiple PEBS records.
 Suppose, we are sampling on load events using PEBS.
 When a performance counter is configured for PEBS, an overflow condition in the counter will not trigger an interrupt, instead, it will activate the PEBS mechanism.
 The mechanism will then trap the next load, capture a new record, and store it in the dedicated PEBS buffer area.
 The mechanism also takes care of clearing the counter overflow status and reloading the counter with the initial value.
-Only when the dedicated buffer is full, does the processor raise an interrupt, and the buffer gets flushed to memory.
+Only when the dedicated buffer is full does the processor raise an interrupt, and the buffer gets flushed to memory.
 This mechanism lowers the sampling overhead by triggering much fewer interrupts.

 Linux users can check if PEBS is enabled by executing `dmesg`: